 Currently, Mr. Kirsch leads the defense of:

-- As a lead lawyer defending Lynn Tilton at trial with respect to fraud charges brought by the SEC.
+- As a lead lawyer defending Lynn Tilton at trial with respect to fraud charges brought by the SEC, and various unrelated civil cases.

 - UBS in class actions alleging that primary dealers of the New York Federal Reserve Bank price-fixed the auction market for U.S. Treasury securities.

-- Vale S.A. in a class action alleging fraud in connection with disclosures relating to the collapse of the Fundão dam in Brazil.
+- Vale S.A. in class actions alleging fraud in connection with disclosures relating to the collapse of the Fundão dam in Brazil.

 - Investcorp in a suit by a hedge fund seeking over $100 million on grounds of negligent misrepresentation and breach of contract.